EdgeKing810/xDeprecated_kinesis-api/README.md

+### This version of the project is extremely outdated and the up-to-date source code and working project now lies elsewhere.

 # Kinesis DB

 This is a custom database being developped that will be a crucial component in an upcoming, even